The 39 Steps (2008) TV Movie Review

-When you eavesdrop on a Twitter conversation between two of your friends, sometimes you come away with a new period drama recommendation.
-That was how seeing this played out for me.
-I happened to be reminded of this little mystery when said eavesdropping took place.
+When you eavesdrop on a Twitter conversation between two of your friends, sometimes you walk away with a new recommendation.
+This is how my seeing The 39 Steps came to be.
 What I came away with was a mostly good Saturday night’s 80-minutes worth of entertainment.

 London society no longer holds any kind of appeal for Richard Hannay (Rupert Penry-Jones).
 As, first a solider and now an engineer returned from Africa, he thrives on being in dangerous places and situations.
 This is perhaps why, a spy winding up in his flat doesn’t much faze him.

-The spy reveals potentially crippling events that could be very bad for England, already on the cusp of a Second World War.
-All of this precedes the man's death, which happens right in Richard’s living room.
-His death sends Richard not just on the run from men who seem to be ruthlessly tracking him, but looking to clear his name as he stands accused of murder.
-Armed with a coded notebook he doesn’t know how to unravel, he walks straight into the path of Victoria Sinclair (Lydia Leonard).
-When Richard encounters Victoria and her brother (Patrick Kennedy, Bleak House), he is mistaken for someone else that temporarily offers him some breathing room.
+The spy reveals events that could cripple England, already on the cusp of a Second World War.
+All of this precedes the man’s death, which happens in Richard’s living room.
+His death sends Richard not just on the run from ruthless men, but also on a quest to clear his name; he stands accused of murder!!
+Armed with a notebook he doesn’t know how to decode, he finds Victoria Sinclair (Lydia Leonard).
+When Richard encounters Victoria and her brother (Patrick Kennedy, Bleak House), he is mistaken for someone else.
+This temporarily offers him a disguise.

 Best I can tell and from the little I’ve learned, this is a re-make of a re-make… if that makes any sense.
 The original is a Hitchcock classic, then there is an oldie 1959 film, all titled the same.
 What this version lacks in screen time, it makes up for in many other ways.
 For example, I expected a more serious spy story and instead saw a humorous almost charming little British film that I’ll definitely wish to see again.
 The adventure Richard and Lydia go on is exciting in unique ways, and I adored their banter.
 Their on-screen chemistry is some of my most favorite, simply because it’s “sweet” without being terribly sappy.